grongierisc/formation-template/README.md

 ![BP2RmToMsg](misc/img/BP2RmToMsg.png)

 We need to do the same for `Call BO`.
-Its input, or `callrequest`, is the value stored in `context.msg` and its output is the reponse of the BP :
+Its input, or `callrequest`, is the value stored in `context.msg` :

 ![BP2CallBO](misc/img/BP2CallBO.gif)